Books

 Except in the case of one.

-However, Arabelle soon meets a mortal man named Cedric who, in contrast, can give her everything Death cannot.
-Now forced to choose between the comfort of her past with Death or the hope of her future with Cedric, Arabelle comes to realize that neither one is going to save her.
+Another factor complicating things is Death’s complimentary, divine opposite and life’s sole creator, Helena, who refuses to simply let go of her past with Death as his on-again, off-again lover.
+Then, in another encounter arranged by fate, Arabelle meets a mortal man named Cedric who, in contrast, can give her everything Death cannot.
+Now forced to choose between the comfort of her past with Death or the hope of her future with Cedric, Arabelle comes to realize that neither man can give her a purpose to build her life around.

 INSTAGRAM; @DEETRINITY